 Picking carrots at the right stage of growth

 The good news is that, unlike tomatoes and peppers, carrots are very forgiving.
-They can sit in the ground for weeks beyond their maturity date with little to no ill effects.
+They can sit in the ground for weeks beyond their maturity date with little to no ill effects, even if they are exposed to a frost or freeze.
 Yes, sometimes carrots left in the ground way too long will split open, but this isn’t the norm.
 For carrots, the number of days to maturity is more of a suggestion.

 When to harvest carrots based on visual clues